 Threat Hunting with Pyshark: Using Open Source Python Libraries to Automate Threat Hunting

-What is PyShark?
+What is PyShark, Really?

 Getting PyShark Up and Running